-Alongside its beautiful must-see romantic castles, Northumberland is home to more than 30 miles of the most beautiful beaches in the British Isles – almost all of them are dog-friendly.
+Alongside its beautiful must-see romantic castles and it’s warm and welcoming pubs, Northumberland is home to more than 30 miles of the most beautiful beaches in the British Isles – almost all of them are dog-friendly.

 From hulking curved slices of sand and rock, to sheltered coves of folding dunes and dancing grasses, beaches in Northumberland have enough to keep you entertained for a weekend or longer.